Information About Sasha - Brentwood teacher - (4 reviews)

-As a performer, I am highly experienced as a soloist, accompanist, chamber musician, and classical improviser; I am the regular pianist with the London New Wind Festival.
+Experienced soloist, accompanist, chamber musician, and classical improviser; regular pianist with the London New Wind Festival.
 I have experience of performing in many contexts, from informal background music to full concerts, from the theatre‐pit to the most distinguished stages, from solo recitals to concerto appearances, and chamber music.
 Venues at which I have performed include the Amaryllis Fleming Concert Hall (Royal College of Music, London), West Road Concert Hall (Cambridge), and the Wigmore Hall (London).

 After having attained ABRSM Grade 8 whilst still at primary school, I entered the Royal College of Music Junior Department in 2003, where I studied under Emily Jeffrey and Helen Leek.
 I developed a diverse repertoire, from Bach and Scarlatti to my own compositions and pieces written for me by other living composers.
 My contribution to the performance of student compositions elicited the Constance Poupard Prize upon the conclusion of my studies there in 2010.